 Even today, Nong Pladuk is a active station but serves mainly a repair and maintenance facility.
 The POW camp was located just to the north of the rails.

 The POW map to the Nong Pladuk cemetery suggests that it currently lies under the sugar cane field just to the northeast of the current Station house.

-B-29s (likely flying out of southern China) repeatedly bombed the Nong PlaDuk Rail yards:
+B-29s (likely flying out of southern China) repeatedly bombed the Nong PlaDuk Rail yards in SEP 44:

 When the bombers kept flying over it lifted our spirits because we thought the war would soon be at an end.
 One night they came over very low and we heard the bombs whistling as they fell to the ground.
 We didn’t know whether the bombers knew we were prisoners in the camps but we thought they must have known by now.
 The explosions went on for a long time and we could see fires all around.
 They started to come nearer and the only place we could shelter was under the huts.
 Some of the bombs dropped in our camp and lots of men were injured by flying shrapnel and a lot were killed.

 After the fires died down the camp was in darkness and it was not until some hours after the raid that the full extent of the destruction and loss of life became apparent.
 Around a hundred men had been killed and many more had sustained horrific injuries.
 The next day all the bodies were recovered and buried in a mass grave.
 It was a sad end for the men who had suffered for many months only to be killed by their own bombs.
 This incident caused a great deal of resentment among the men who could not believe that the Allied Command were unaware that a PoW camp was located next to their targets.
 Sadly the bombing raids continued for several months and the death toll from them increased.